openshift-kni/eco-goinfra/README.md

 }
 ```

-If the function's arguments don't fit in a single line - use the following format:
+If the function's arguments do not fit in a single line - use the following format:
 ```go
 func Function(
     argInt1 int,